GreatDevelopers/DeployERP/docs/TCC.md

-Testing and Consultancy Cell (TCC), with all data-set which may look as real as possible, like address, GST number.
+# Testing and Consultancy Cell (TCC)
+with all data-set which may look as real as possible, like address, GST number.

-- Company
+## Company

+1. Search **Company List** in the search bar.
+2. Click on New Company.
+3. Fill all required fields.
+4. Click on Save.

-.
-Set up tax and Chart of Accounts
+## Set up tax and Chart of Accounts
-.
-Employee setup (Sales person/ Accounts Manager / Accountant etc)
+## Employee setup (Sales person/ Accounts Manager / Accountant etc)
-- Item List
+##  Item List

 **Naming Series changed from default to "TCC-DOC-YYYY" (DOC refers to all the Document type.)
 [Item code will also be in series type. ]